Children's song

-A children's song may be a nursery rhyme set to music, a song that children invent and share among themselves or a modern creation intended for entertainment, use in the home or education.
+A children's song may be a nursery rhyme set to music, a song that children invent and share among themselves, or a modern creation intended for entertainment, used in the home or education.
 Although children's songs have been recorded and studied in some cultures more than others, they appear to be universal in human society.

+Criteria for a children's song include child-friendly lyrics and a melody appropriate to the lyrics, whose range does not exceed the child's vocal range.
+Furthermore, the song should be written in a key suitable for the child's voice.

+In folklore, the term "children's songs" is sometimes also used to refer to nursery rhymes.

 Categories

 Iona and Peter Opie, pioneers of the academic study of children's culture, divided children's songs into two classes: those taught to children by adults, which when part of a traditional culture they saw as nursery rhymes, and those that children taught to each other, which formed part of the independent culture of childhood.
 A further use of the term children's song is for songs written for the entertainment or education of children, usually in the modern era.
-In practice none of these categories is entirely discrete, since, for example, children often reuse and adapt nursery rhymes, and many songs now considered as traditional were deliberately written by adults for commercial ends.
+In practice none of these categories are entirely discrete, since, for example, children often reuse and adapt nursery rhymes, and many songs now considered as traditional were deliberately written by adults for commercial ends.